 For past couple of years local banjo players lucked out by having an

-is that individuals regularly call the club number wanting referrals for
+result is that individuals regularly call the club number wanting referrals

-hiring small groups of banjo players.
+for hiring small groups of banjo players.
 I know of five groups who are

-getting

-calls as a result of this.
+getting calls as a result of this.
 Cost to the individual is $25 year club

 membership.
 Sorry, the club will only refer banjo-playing groups.
-I see this as
+I see

 One jaded experience regarding Steve's advice to have your gigs publicized